 - A GP notation may be replaced by I (Incomplete), provided the grade has not lapsed to Y (Unreported Evaluation).

 - A grade change can only be requested by the instructor of record for the student’s class.

 Transcript Notations.
 Except for changes made to I and GP, all grade changes are noted on the student’s transcript with the date of the grade change.

 - Identify yourself as an instructor.

 - Provide the course catalog number of your course and the applicable semester.

-- Give full names of individuals–and their ID numbers, if available–when referencing students.
+- Give full names of individuals when referencing students.